bpalepu3704/mcis6273-f23-datamining/README.md

 # mcis6273-f23-datamining
-Hello everyone, I am Bhavani and this ia my first repository.  my Zotero username is: bpalepu3704.
+Hello everyone, I am Bhavani and this is my first Repository.
+My Zotero username is: bpalepu3704.